Nea Ionia: History

 In the past, the area was named Podarades after Greek Revolution Hero of Albanian origin Ziliftar Poda and his followers, settled in this area.
 The modern settlement was built after the Greco-Turkish War (1919-22) and the subsequent population exchange between Greece and Turkey in 1923.
+That year refugees, mainly from Pisidia of Asia Minor, settled in the area.
+The new settlement was originally named Nea Pisidia.
+But later, due to the arrival of many refugees from other places of Ionia, the settlement was finally named Nea Ionia.
 The suburb developed rapidly thanks to carpet handicrafts.
-The refugees carried their expertise in Athens and opened important carpet handicrafts.
+The refugees carried their expertise to Athens and opened important carpet handicrafts.
 This branch was the main economical source for the residents of Nea Ionia for many years.
-Nea Ionia gradually increases its population and was expanded in a large area.
-The suburb today comprises the districts of 13 neighborhoods: Nea Ionia (Center), Perissos, Inepoli, Pefkakia, Saframpoli, Neapoli, Eleftheroupoli, Alsoupoli, Kalogreza, Lazarou, Anthrakorihia, Irini, Omorfoklissia and Palaiologou.
+Nea Ionia gradually increased its population and expanded into a large area.
+The suburb is composed of 13 neighborhoods: Nea Ionia (Center), Perissos, Inepoli, Pefkakia, Saframpoli, Neapoli, Eleftheroupoli, Alsoupoli, Kalogreza, Lazarou, Anthrakorihia, Irini, Omorfoklissia and Palaiologou.

 Sports

 Nea Ionia is the seat of the clubs O.F.
 Nea Ionia (Όμιλος Φιλάθλων Νέας Ιωνίας), club founded in 1926 with achievements in handball and Nea Ionia F.C.
 Other notable clubs are Eleftheroupoli F.C. with earlier presence in Beta Ethniki and DIKE.AS.
 Nea Ionia with current presence in A1 Ethniki handball.
 In the past there are also the important clubs PAO Saframpolis, PAO Kalogrezas and Ikaroi Neas Ionias which are inactive today.